librenms/librenms/doc/Support/Configuration.md

 $config['discovery_by_ip'] = true;
 ```
 Enable auto discovery by IP.
 By default we only discover based on hostnames but manually adding by IP is allowed.
+Please note this could lead to duplicate devices being added based on IP, Hostname or sysName.

 #### Email configuration